 When a contract or purchase order is awarded on some basis other than price alone, unsuccessful bidders may request a debriefing to the Director for Procurement within a reasonable time.
 Debriefings shall be provided at the earliest feasible time after the final recommendation has been made and after approval by the Board of Trustees (if applicable).
 The debriefing shall be conducted by the Director for Procurement.

 The debriefing shall be limited to discussion of the unsuccessful bidder's proposal and may not include discussion of a competing bidder's confidential or proprietary information.
 The debriefing shall be factual, consistent with the evaluation of the proposal and may provide information on areas in which the unsuccessful bidder's proposal was deemed weak or deficient.

 The debriefing may not include discussion or dissemination of the thoughts, notes, or rankings of individual members of an evaluation committee, but may include a summary of the rationale for the decision and recommended contract award.

 Access to public records will be made available in accordance with the provisions of the Public Information Act.

-A vendor, bidder, media, or any member of the general public who wishes to review purchase order files may make the request, in writing, to the Assistant VP for Procurement.
+A vendor, bidder, media, or any member of the general public who wishes to review purchase order files may make the request, in writing, to the Director for Procurement.
 The Assistant VP will arrange an appointment, phone call, or conference call within thirty (30) days of the request.
 The requested files will be organized prior to the scheduled meeting or call and all designated trade secrets submittals or other proprietary data deemed to be confidential will be removed.
 If copies are requested, the Procurement Department will make the necessary arrangements for copies and pass on any costs to the requester.